emberjs/guides/source/localizable/tutorial/subroutes.md

 ## Final Check

-At this point all our tests should pass, including our [battery of acceptance tests](../acceptance-test) we created as our beginning requirements.
+At this point all our tests should pass, including the [list of acceptance tests](../acceptance-test) we created as our beginning requirements.

 ![Acceptance Tests Pass](../../images/subroutes/all-acceptance-pass.png)

-At this point you can go to [deployment](../deploying) and share your Super Rentals application to the world, or you can use this as a base to explore other Ember features and addons.
+At this point you can do a [deployment](../deploying) and share your Super Rentals application to the world or you can use this as a base to explore other Ember features and addons.
-Regardless, we hoped this has helped you get started with creating your own ambitious applications with Ember!
+Regardless, we hope this has helped you get started with creating your own ambitious applications with Ember!